Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Introduction

-As widely accepted, the contextual information plays a central role in image semantic segmentation \cite{zhang2018context,jin2021mining,jin2021isnet,yuan2020object,liu2020learning,zhou2019context,he2019adaptive,ding2018context,li2020spatial,chen2014semantic,chen2018deeplab,chen2017rethinking,chen2018encoder,yu2015multi,zhao2017pyramid,yang2018denseaspp,huang2019ccnet,zhu2019asymmetric,zhen2020joint}.
-When considering videos, the contextual information is twofold: \textit{static contexts} and \textit{motional contexts}, as shown in \figref{fig:intro}.
-The former refers to the contexts within the same video frame or the contexts of unchanged content across different frames.
-Image semantic segmentation has exploited such contexts (for images) a lot, mainly accounting for multi-scale \cite{chen2018deeplab,chen2017rethinking,chen2018encoder,yang2018denseaspp} and global/long-range information \cite{zhao2017pyramid,zhang2018context,huang2019ccnet,zhu2019asymmetric}.
-Such information is essential not only for understanding the static scene but also for perceiving the holistic environment of videos.
-The latter, also known as temporal information, is responsible for better parsing moving object/stuff and capturing more effective scene representations with the help of motions.
-The motional context learning has been widely studied in video semantic segmentation \cite{gadde2017semantic,nilsson2018semantic,liu2017surveillance,jin2017video,xu2018dynamic,liu2020efficient,hu2020temporally,shelhamer2016clockwork,jain2019accel,carreira2018massively,zhu2017deep,li2018low,lee2021gsvnet}, which usually relies on optical flows \cite{dosovitskiy2015flownet} to model \textit{motional contexts}, ignoring the \textit{static contexts}.
-Although each single aspect, \ie, \textit{static} or \textit{motional contexts}, has been well studied, how to learn static and motional contexts simultaneously deserves more attention, which is important for VSS.
+We first discuss local temporal contexts which are widely exploited in VSS~\cite{gadde2017semantic,nilsson2018semantic,liu2017surveillance,jin2017video,xu2018dynamic,liu2020efficient,hu2020temporally,shelhamer2016clockwork,jain2019accel,carreira2018massively,zhu2017deep,li2018low,lee2021gsvnet}.
+The local temporal contexts can be further divided into \textbf{\textit{static contexts}} and \textbf{\textit{motional contexts}} among neighboring video frames, as shown in \figref{fig:intro_b}.
+The former refers to the contexts within the same video frame or the contexts of unchanged content across the neighboring frames.
+Image semantic segmentation has exploited such contexts (for images) a lot, mainly accounting for multi-scale \cite{chen2018deeplab,chen2018encoder,yang2018denseaspp,he2019adaptive} and global/long-range information \cite{zhao2017pyramid,zhang2018context,huang2019ccnet,zhu2019asymmetric}.
+Such information is essential not only for understanding the static scene but also for perceiving the relatively holistic environment existing in the neighboring frames.
+The latter is responsible for better parsing moving objects/stuff and capturing more effective scene representations with the help of motions.
+Most of the VSS methods mainly studied motional contexts among nearby frames, which usually relies on optical flows \cite{dosovitskiy2015flownet} to model motional contexts from frames to adjacent frames, ignoring the static contexts.
+Although each single aspect, \ie, static or motional contexts, has been well studied, how to learn static and motional contexts simultaneously among nearby frames deserves more attention, which is important for VSS.